Tuba Music

 BALLAD (2004) for

-J. Buss radiates a sensuous lyricism.
+tuba (or bass trombone) and piano radiates a sensuous lyricism.
 It was commissioned by Jonathan Warburton and received its world premiere in 2004 in Manchester, England by him and

 Gilbert Cowlishaw on piano.
 The structure of the work is A-B-A-Coda, the A section is melodious, flowing, and expressive.
 The B section is more animated and has a playful nature.
 (6